andysmv/dcmapi-floodlight-tool/README.md

 *   Input the DCM Profile ID in the setup tab (i.e. at cell C5) then select _Data_ from the sheet menu and select _Named Ranges...._ to set the title _DCMProfileID_ and value _Setup!C5_
+*   Input the Floodlight Config ID in the setup tab (i.e. at cell C6) then select _Data_ from the sheet menu and select _Named Ranges...._ to set the title _DCMFLoodlightConfigID_ and value _Setup!C6_

 ## USAGE